saeyyo38/DA401/401-template/figures/README.md

 # Figures Folder

-This folder contains figures files for your project.
+This folder contains all figures for the project.